 Regular school attendance is directly related to success in academic work, benefits students socially, provides opportunities for important communications between teachers and students and establishes regular habits of dependability important to the future of the student.
 The purpose of this policy is to encourage regular school attendance.
 The primary reasons for absences should be illness or family emergency.
+If a reason is not given for a child's absence or tardy by the parent/guardian, it will be unexcused.
 Students are required to make up all assignments missed or to complete alternative assignments as deemed appropriate by the classroom teacher.
 Work missed because of absence must be made up within five days from the date of the student's return to school.
 Any work not completed within this period shall result in "no credit" for the missed assignment.
 However, the principal or teacher may extend the time allowed for completion of make-up work in the case of an extended illness or other extenuating circumstances.